How does a national Perspectives on the World Christian Movement® program develop?

 PHASES OF DEVELOPMENT

-Interested parties contact the PGSO, learn basics about Perspectives Global, and begin identifying leaders for the formation of a Startup Team.
+Interested parties contact the PGSO, learn more about PERSPECTIVES and how Perspectives Global operates, and begin identifying leaders for the formation of a Startup Team.

 The Startup Team makes a 3-year plan and begins coordinating classes and training coordinators and instructors, drawing on the experience of the PGSO and other national programs.
-A national service structure is created or identified.
-The PGSO and/or Regional Leadership continue supportive involvement.
+A national service structure is created or identified, and a national leadership team is formally established and recognized.
+The PGSO and/or Regional Leadership continue supportive involvement until the criteria for being an established program are met.